rotaki/tpcc-runner/README.md

 make format
 ```

-To set differnt log level
+To set to a different log level,

 ```sh
 cd build
 ccmake .. ## set log level in GUI